redskap/swagger-brake/src-docs/src/maven/README.md

 # Maven Plugin
 ## Installation
 Using the Maven plugin is quite easy.
-Similarly to any other plugins, you just need to include the plugin data within your `pom.xml`.
+Similarly, to any other plugins, you just need to include the plugin data within your `pom.xml`.

 ```xml